ha7890846/DSA_with_Cpp/Problems/Arrays/second_largest/Readme.md

 Algorithm:

 - Step 1: Sort the array in ascending order
-- Step 2: The element present at the second index is the second smallest element
-- Step 3: The element present at the second index from the end is the second largest element
+- Step 2: The element present at the second index from the end is the second largest element

 #### Complexity: